microsoft/nni/docs/en_US/TrainingService/HeterogeneousMode.rst

         username: bob
         passwd: bob123

-Configurations for heterogeneous mode:
+Configurations for hybrid mode:

-heterogeneousConfig:
+hybridConfig:
 * trainingServicePlatforms. required key.
-This field specify the platforms used in heterogeneous mode, the values using yaml list format.
+This field specify the platforms used in hybrid mode, the values using yaml list format.
 NNI support setting `local`, `remote`, `aml`, `pai` in this field.

 Note: